-Seguimiento de la nueva política de Tumblr en relación a los blogs que fomentan conductas autodestructivas
+Seguimiento de la nueva política de Tumblr en relación con los blogs que fomentan conductas autodestructivas

 El pasado lunes publicamos un borrador de la nueva política contra los blogs que promueven activamente diferentes conductas autodestructivas, además de incluir un mensaje de advertencia que aparecerá al realizar búsquedas relacionadas con este tipo de comportamientos.
 La respuesta por parte de la comunidad fue abrumadora.
 La publicación original tiene ya más de 25 000 notas sumando cada “Me gusta”, reblogueo y respuesta.
 Además, más de 2500 usuarios nos enviaron su opinión por correo electrónico.
 Muchísimas gracias a todos por vuestras aportaciones.